0xbismarck/ThunderbirdTriliumClipper/docs/user-guide.md

 ![Step 1 of capturing a debug log](./debuglog_step1.png)

 #### Capturing a Debug Log - Step 2
-From the Debug tab, scroll down to Obsidian Clipper and click the "Inspect" button.
+From the Debug tab, scroll down to Trilium Clipper and click the "Inspect" button.

 ![Step 2 of capturing a debug log](./debuglog_step2.png)